How to Decorate a Cork Board

-Thanks to a $3 bulletin board and a $1 clipboard from the Goodwill, I now have a home “command center” on the back of my pantry door!
+Introducing my DIY painted cork board!
+Thanks to a $3 bulletin board and a $1 clipboard from the Goodwill, I now have home “command center” on the back of my pantry door.

 I’ve been needing a place to keep a grocery list, recipes to try, and my never-ending list of household to do’s.
-These two thrift store finds paired with some of my favorite Martha Stewart paints and stencils make the pantry door not only much more functional, but nice to look at too!
+The new decorated cork board painted with some of my favorite Martha Stewart paints and stencils make the pantry door not only much more functional, but nice to look at too!
 Isn’t this stencil pretty?

-It feels good to have a central place for keeping on top of to do’s instead of my previous system of random sticky notes strewn across the counter!
+It feels good to have this DIY message board as a central place for keeping on top of to do’s instead of my previous system of random sticky notes strewn across the counter!

 Thrift stores almost always have some old bulletin boards and clipboards in stock for a dollar or two each.
 All they need is a little paint to make them display worthy in your home.
 Here’s how:

 - Inexpensive cork board (I found mine at the Goodwill for $2.99.
 Here’s one on Amazon for $6.97!)